kpatel55/node-graphql-express-blog/README.md

 # GraqhQL Blog Server

 A simple GraphQL server for a blog built with node and express.
+Link to Medium post: https://medium.com/@kidd_vicious/building-a-graphql-blog-server-with-nodejs-express-a946f77b78f

 # Usage